Through Severe Knee Injuries, Dwyane Wade Continues to Endure

 During the 2006-07 season, he missed 23 games with a dislocated left shoulder before returning just before the playoffs, but as the postseason began, it was the left knee – not the shoulder – that caused him the most pain.

-Wade was being bothered by patellar tendinitis in the knee, a commonly recognized issue for athletes who do repetitive jumping, for which reason it is often referred to as “jumper’s knee,” and increasingly likely after meniscectomy.
+Wade was being bothered by patellar tendinitis in the knee, a commonly recognized issue for athletes who do repetitive jumping, for which reason it is often referred to as “jumper’s knee,” and increasingly likely after meniscectomy (2).

-Patellar tendinitis is an inflammation or irritation of the patellar tendon, the cord-like tissue that joins the patella (kneecap) to the tibia (shinbone).
+Patellar tendinitis is an inflammation or irritation of the patellar tendon (actually a ligament), the cord-like tissue that joins the patella (kneecap) to the tibia (shinbone).
 It is a common overuse injury which occurs when placing repeated stress on the patellar tendon.
 The stress results in tiny tears in the tendon, which the body attempts to repair.
 But as the tears in the tendon become more numerous, they cause inflammation and a weakening of the tendon structure.

 When the knee is extended, the quadriceps muscle pulls on the quadriceps tendon, which in turn pulls on the patella.
 The patella then pulls on the patellar tendon, which in turn pulls on the tibia and allows the knee to straighten.

 In jumper’s knee, the patellar tendon is damaged.
-Since this tendon is crucial to straightening the knee, damage to it causes the patella to lose any support or anchoring.
 This causes pain and weakness in the knee, and leads to difficulty straightening the leg.

 Common symptoms of jumper’s knee include pain directly over the patellar tendon; stiffness of the knee, particularly while jumping, kneeling, squatting, sitting, or climbing stairs; pain when bending the knee; pain in the quadriceps muscle; and weakness in the leg or calf.